 run another command.
 This command works only for users whose

 use it in a mixed environment, that is an environment in which authentication is based both

 - To force password reset of all users with passwords (including the

 superuser who issued the command), use

 p4 admin resetpassword -a.

 - To force a single users to reset their password, use

 p4 admin resetpassword -u user.

-existing non-super users to use LDAP authentication.
-The command changes
+convert all existing non-super users to use LDAP authentication.
+The

 |Can File Arguments Use Revision Specifier?||Can File Arguments Use Revision Range?||Minimal Access Level Required|